The Joro spiders are coming – and these photos from people along the East Coast show what you can expect

 The massive yellow-and-black-bodied critters known for parachuting through the air with their spidey strings are headed north, researchers say.
 And people across the East Coast are sharing images of what the Joro spider invasion looks like from their own backyards.

 Joro spiders were first spotted in Georgia in 2014, but experts believe they may have arrived as early as 2010.
 Since then, they've rapidly spread across the South, with observations reported across more than half a dozen states.
-Researchers believe they are bound for the Big Apple, and that "it is a matter of when, not if" these flying arachnids land in New York and New Jersey – but don't worry, they're super shy and will likely freeze up for more than an hour if you disturb them, giving ample time to escape they're four-inch leg span.
+Researchers believe they are bound for the Big Apple, and that "it is a matter of when, not if" these arachnids land in New York and New Jersey — but don't worry, they're super shy and will likely freeze up for more than an hour if you disturb them, giving ample time to get away from their four-inch leg span.

 Georgia